 Name:

-Address and/or Resid ents Association
+Address and/or Residents Association

 Status: Valid In support or opposed: Opposed

 Received: 05 July 2023

-I write on behalf of the owners of four nearby properties situated Example 1 (for residential properties and a commercial office) to register our objections to the application for an amendment to the existing premises licence by Hunter & Gold Limited, for the premises Arc Le Salon.
+I write on behalf of the owners of four nearby properties situated properties and a commercial office) to register our objections to the application for an amendment to the existing premises licence by Hunter & Gold Limited, for the premises Arc Le Salon.
 An extension to the existing extensive opening hours of this establishment is both unnecessary and would have a significant negative impact on the quality of life for both local residents and users of nearby commercial buildings.